ixchelgzlzr/solanaceae_repo/README.md

 Finally, within the `R_scripts/traits_ASR/` folder, there are scripts and the data necessary to conduct all the ASR for continuous and categorical traits that we present in the manuscript.

+## Provided output

+|--output_no_time          # contains results of unrooted analyses
+    |--_moleQ_GTR_G_morphQ_Mk_G_MCMC_uniform_1             # MCMC1
+    |--_moleQ_GTR_G_morphQ_Mk_G_MCMC_uniform_1             # MCMC2

+Inside each of these folders there is a .log file that containst parameter samples, and a compressed .trees file that contains the tree trace.
+MAP and MCC trees are also provided.

+|--output/final_runs        # contains results of unrooted analyses
+    |--time_heterogeneous            # time homogeneous TED analysis
+        |--long_descriptive_name  # MCMC 1
+        |--long_descriptive_name  # MCMC 2
+    |--time_homogeneous              # time heterogeneous TED analysis
+        |--long_descriptive_name  # MCMC 1
+        |--long_descriptive_name  # MCMC 2

+within each of these folders you can find:

+* tree.trees - full trees trace
+* extant_tree.trees - only extant tips tree trace
+* params.log - parameter trace

+As well as MAP and MCC trees.
+Additionally, inside the TED analyses folders, you can find summary trees that were computed by combining the two MCC runs of each analyses (e.g., time_heterogeneous/MCC_tree_thetero.tre).
+The size of the merged traces files is too large to host in this repository, but I have provided R_scripts to combine the traces.